redis-developer/digitalbanking-redistemplate/README.md

 ![image112](https://raw.githubusercontent.com/redis-developer/digitalbanking-redistemplate/master/images/DigitalBanking.png)

 ### Note:

-This is the same as Redisearch-Digital-Banking but uses redistemplate instead of any of the crudrepository indexes.  redisearch 2.0 indexes will be used.
+This is the same as Redisearch-Digital-Banking but uses redistemplate instead of any of the crudrepository indexes.
+Redis Search2.0 indexes will be used.
 This is not using the crudrepository for the basic redis data.

 ## Overview

 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
 A Redis Docker configuration is included.

 ## Redis Advantages for Digital Banking

  * Redis easily handles high write transaction volume
  * Redis has no tombstone issues and can upsert posted transactions over pending
- * Redis Enterprise scales vertically (large nodes)  and horizontally (many nodes)
- * Redisearch 2.0 automatically indexes the hash structure created by Spring Java CRUD repository
+ * Redis Enterprise scales vertically (large nodes)  and horizontally (many nodes) *Redis Search2.0 automatically indexes the hash structure created by Spring Java CRUD repository

 ## Requirements